 Use tools like Hubspot and Hootsuite to monitor social conversations around your brand.
 This way, if your brand is being misrepresented or misunderstood online, you’ll be the first to know.
 You can also set up Google Alerts for branded terms.
 These alerts will monitor blogs, news articles, web pages and other mentions of your brand and send the links directly to your inbox.
 You can’t control the conversation if you don’t know it’s happening!

 Open Door Policy

 The most important thing you can do to strengthen your brand image is to create open door policies.
-If stakeholders are confused about branding, see major branding mistakes happening, or have valuable advice for how to improve your brand identity, they need to be able to share their thoughts without fear of reprisal.
+Stakeholders may be confused about branding, see major branding mistakes happening, or have valuable advice on how to improve your brand identity.
+They need to be able to share their thoughts without fear of reprisal.
 Consider creating opportunities for employees to anonymously give feedback.
 Google Forms is a great way to collect insights while protecting anonymity.

 This guide should give you the foundation for building and maintaining a solid brand image, but remember to shape your strategy to fit your brand—not the other way around.
 To learn more about building and controlling your brand identity, schedule a brand consultation today.
 Our team will help analyze your needs, goals, and market and build the tools that fit them best.